 [State Sen. Rick Jones, R-Grand Ledge]said other groups approved for display permits this holiday season, including the Church of the Flying Spaghetti Monster and The Humanity Fund, which will install a Gay Pride Festivus Pole, also hope to ban religious displays at the Capitol.

 Lansing television station WILX covered the event after its conclusion:

 Supporters of the Satanic Temple gathered at the steps of the Capitol to show what they say is the need for religious freedom.

 The Temple came from Detroit after being approved to perform the ceremony at the steps of the Capitol.
 Some locals say they are happy that the groups brings diversity to the capital.

-On Saturday, Detroit's Satanic Temple chapter gathered on the Michigan capitol in Lansing to perform what they're calling the "nation's first state-sanctioned Satanic Ceremony in history."
+Detroit's Satanic Temple chapter gathered on the Michigan capitol in Lansing to perform what they're calling the "nation's first state-sanctioned Satanic Ceremony in history."
 The event came one week after Republican presidential candidate Ted Cruz supporters held a "live Nativity" display on the capitol grounds.

 As with the group's previous public demonstrations, the Satanic Temple says their ceremony was not an anti-Christian protest but rather as a demonstration of religious plurality as well as a stance against the breach of the separation of church and state in the government.